-2. Lift the lever, located on the outboard side of the seat, to release the seatback.
+2. Lift the lever, on the outboard side of the seat, to release the seatback.

-The seatback will fold forward.
-Leaving the seatback in this position creates a flat load floor.
+The seatback will fold forward to create a flat load floor.

 If the seatback cannot fold flat, try moving the front seat forward and/or put the front seatback in the upright position.